kimshortreed/DSCsandbox/missing-gnome-poster.md

 #### 4.5.4 Select your grouped object and copy/paste it until you have enough to fill the bottom of the poster page

 ##### Tips
 >- In overall terms, you will select the object once and then paste it a bunch of times.
-You will see the objects stack on top of each other, and this is normal.
+You will see the objects stack on top of each other.
 Once you have a bunch of objects, use the **Selector tool** to separate them and arrange them roughly across the bottom of the poster page.
 >**Optional keyboard shortcut**: hit **Ctrl (or Command) + C** on your keyboard to **copy** objects and **Ctrl (or Command) + V** on your keyboard to **paste** it.
 >- For now, arrange the copied objects as best you can using the **Selector tool** and eyeballing them.
 We will make them more precise soon.